Regional-Modeling-LATMOS-IGE/WRF-Chem-training/exercise-1/Exercise-1.md

 Setup of a regional model domain over Europe, run a real case for the dates
 > 1 - 7 January 2019

+# WRF initial and boundary conditions
+Define lateral and lower boundary condition options, upper boundary condition for WRF-Chem only

+# Pre defined model domain
+We have pre defined a model domain for you, you can find this on Gricad here

+# WRF nudging options

 # Namelists
 The main way you will set options and decide how you will use the WRF modeling system and preprocessing system is through namelists.

-# WRF initial and boundary conditions (lateral and lower boundary condition options, upper boundary condition for WRF-Chem only)

-# WRF nudging options

 ## What is the WPS namelist?
 >